Princess Augusta of Great Britain: Life in Brunswick

 In 1777, Augusta announced to her husband that she would retire from court life to oversee the upbringing of their children and perform religious studies under the Bishop of Fürstenberg.
 The reason was her disapproval of the relationship between Charles and Louise Hertefeld whom he, in contrast to his previous mistress Maria Antonia Branconi, had installed as his official royal mistress at the Brunswick court.

 In 1780, Charles succeeded his father as sovereign Duke of Brunswick, and Augusta thus became Duchess consort.

-Of Augusta's four sons, the eldest three were born with handicaps.
+Of Augusta's four sons, the eldest three were born with disabilities.
 The Swedish Princess Hedwig Elizabeth Charlotte described her, as well as her family, at the time of a visit in August, 1799: Our cousin, the Duke, arrived immediately the next morning.
 As a noted military man he has won many victories, he is witty, literal and a pleasant acquaintance, but ceremonial beyond description.
 He is said to be quite strict, but a good father of the nation who attends to the needs of his people.
 After he left us, I visited the Dowager Duchess, the aunt of my consort.
 She is an agreeable, highly educated and well respected lady, but by now so old that she has almost lost her memory.
 From her I continued to the Duchess, sister to the King of England and a typical English woman.
 She looked very simple, like a vicar's wife, has I am sure many admirable qualities and are very respectable, but completely lacks manners.
 She makes the strangest questions without considering how difficult and unpleasant they can be.
 Both the Hereditary Princess as well as Princess Augusta — sister of the sovereign Duke — came to her while I was there.
 The former is delightful, mild, lovable, witty and clever, not a beauty but still very pretty.
 In addition, she is said to be admirably kind to her boring consort.
 The Princess Augusta is full of wit and energy and very amusing. [...]